doyindevops/DevOps_Projects/PROJECT FOURTEEN/README.md

-# AWS NETWORKING Implementation (VPC, Subnets, IG,NAT,Routing)
+# AWS Networking Implementation Project (VPC, Subnets, Internet Gateways, NAT, Routing) By Adedoyin Ekong

 ### What is an Amazon VPC?